 0 indicates that no limit is enforced).

-You can get basic information about all emails in the mail queue via
+You can get basic information about emails in the mail queue via

 The destination of an email is shown on the subsequent lines.
-The second email in the above example has two recipients.
-A
+There are two recipients for our example email: email@example.com and firstname.lastname@example.org.
+The letter

 You can get a count of the number of emails in the queue by adding the